Print

 Fire truck with ladder and American flag

 Q. What determines the ratings?
-What was done to maintain the department's class 2 rating?
+What was done to achieve the department's class 1 rating?

 A. The ratings are determined by combining the scores of three different categories: the fire department, the water system, and the 911 center.
 The fire department is responsible for 50% of the grade, the water system is 40% and the 911 center is 10%.
 All three are graded independently and the scores are combined.
 The scores equate to ratings class 1 through 10, with class 1 being the best.
 A score of ninety or more equates to a class 1.
 A score of eighty to eighty nine equates to a class 2 and so on.
 Prior to 2017, we were a class 3 with a score of 70.5.
-We became a class 2 in 2017 and maintain that score today.
-Our current score is 84.59.
+We became a class 2 in 2017 and maintained that score until our reassessment in 2025.
+Our current score is 95.70.

 The fire department is graded on training, equipment, operating procedures, resource deployment (station locations, number of apparatus sent to structure calls, and the number of personnel put on the scene).
 From one ratings cycle to the next, we evaluate our operations in each of these areas to determine where we need to focus our efforts to improve services to the Lexington community.
 This year, we received the highest score possible for department training without our own dedicated training facility and for our fire prevention efforts, which was an improvement over our 2017 scores.